Adopted February 22, 1992

 Section 6.
 Representatives of the associate nonvoting member societies shall have the privilege of the floor, but without vote.
 The Council may, at its discretion, invite to its meetings representatives of other organizations, to have the privilege of the floor, but without vote.

 Section 7.
 Special Meetings.
 Special meetings of the Council shall be called by the President upon written request of three-fourths of the members of the Board of Directors or two-thirds of the active voting member societies.
 Such special meetings shall be held within fifty days of such request.
-The time and place of a special meeting shall be mailed to the address of record for each member society.
+The time and place of a special meeting shall be mailed or sent electronically to the address of record for each member society.
 Not less than five days' notice of a special meeting shall be given, and only that business specified in the call may be transacted.

 Section 8.
 Board Report.
 The Board shall provide to the Council an annual report showing the following information for the fiscal year immediately preceding the date of the report: summary of actions; assets and liabilities as of the end of the fiscal year; the principal changes in assets and liabilities; the expenses or disbursements of the Association, for both general and restricted purposes; the number of members of the Association as of the date of the report, together with a statement of increase or decrease in such number, and a statement of the place where the names and addresses of current members may be found.